Nam-Duong427/CTF/reverse engineering/gogo/solution.md

 Go to View -> Open subviews and choose Generate pseudocode or hit F5

-And this code appear :
+And this code appears :
 ```C
 // main.checkPassword
 bool __golang main_checkPassword(string_0 input)